john-romo/ATmegaChess/README.txt

 All code was written and created by John Romo.
 Even if you wanted to sell it (which you don't) you can't.

-This will eventually be a chess engine small (and stupid) enough to be run from an ATmega328P micro-controller.
+This will eventually be a chess engine small and simple enough to be run from an ATmega328P micro-controller.
 So far, I have finished with the rules of chess and am just starting to work on the engine.
 Since school is super busy